 Sometimes, diplomats are blunt.
 In 1973, the U.S. wanted to resupply Israeli forces during their war with Arab nations including Egypt and Syria.
-European allies refused to let the U.S. air force fly over their territory or use their bases for refueling stops.
+European allies refused to let the U.S. Air Force fly over their territory or use their bases for refueling stops.

 That is, until Secretary of State Henry Kissinger sent a scathing telegram to the Portuguese prime minister, over President Richard M. Nixon's signature, which "threatened to leave Portugal to its fate in a hostile world," as Kissinger put it.
 Portugal subsequently allowed the U.S. use of Lajes Field in the Azores.

-There have been other occasions when senior diplomats got their way by warning foreign leaders that, unless they got with the program, a rain of U.S. bombs was about to fall on them.
+There have been other occasions when senior diplomats got their way by warning foreign leaders that unless they got with the program, a rain of U.S. bombs was about to fall on them.
 But such occasions are rare, diplomats say.

 "If you're asking someone to do something that's contrary to their political survival, pressure isn't going to mean a whole lot," says Ronald Neumann, president of the American Academy of Diplomacy and a former ambassador to Afghanistan, Algeria and Bahrain.

-Instead, it's more like convincing your child to do homework, says James Dobbins, a former assistant secretary of state.
+Instead, it's more like persuading your child to do homework, says James Dobbins, a former assistant secretary of state.
 You start out by urging, get allies to help you convince the nation of the necessity of this step, offer inducements and, at some point, threaten sanctions.

 Often, it's a combination of all these things.

-"It usually consists of arguments explaining why it's in the country's interests to do something — and why it's not in its interests not to do something," says Dobbins, now the director of RAND's International Security and Defense Policy Center.
+"It usually consists of arguments explaining why it's in the country's interests to do something — and why it's not in its interests not to do something," says Dobbins, now the director of Rand's International Security and Defense Policy Center.